Learn How to Find Support Groups: Wh...

 What to Expect in Your First Group Meeting

-It’s normal to feel nervous at your first session.
+It's normal to feel nervous at your first session.
 Knowing what to expect can ease anxiety.
-Each group can be different, but there are generally similar things to expect in support groups.
+Each group can be different, but many groups share a few common features.

 • Sharing is optional: You may be invited to share, but you can always pass.
-You also don’t have “perform” or present a perfect version of yourself.
-You can be sad, sit in silence, or simply pass and not share.
-All feelings and types of shares are welcome.
+You also don't have to "perform" or present a perfect version of yourself.
+You can feel sad, sit in silence, or simply pass.
+Most groups make room for many feelings and communication styles.

-• A safe space: Groups should maintain confidentiality and respect, and it’s essential to note that group trust often develops over time.
-It’s normal for a group to be quiet or feel awkward at first.
-The natural rhythm of the group and the relationships with other group members will strengthen as time passes.
+• A safe space: Groups often aim to support confidentiality and respect.
+Trust usually builds over time.
+It's normal for a group to feel quiet or awkward at first.
+The natural rhythm of the group and the relationships with other group members can grow stronger with time.

-• Facilitators set the tone: Peer or professional facilitators guide the discussion and ensure emotional safety.
+• Facilitators set the tone: Peer or professional facilitators guide the discussion and help support emotional safety.

-• You’re not alone: Most participants are new or have felt nervous, too.
-Remember, trust builds over time.
-You can give a group a chance to see if it’s the right fit for you.
-Or you can try other groups to see if you might feel more comfortable in a different style of gathering or setting.
+• You're not alone: Many participants have felt nervous at first.
+You can give a group time to see if it feels like a good fit.
+You can also try other groups if you'd like a different style or setting.

-It’s important to remember that different support groups offer different things.
-Keep looking for the right group if the first group you try does not fit your needs or what you are looking for.
-Support groups can be a powerful part of recovery, but finding the right fit may take time.
+It's helpful to remember that different support groups offer different things.
+If the first group you try doesn't fit your needs, you can keep looking.
+Support groups can be a meaningful part of recovery, and it may take time to find the right fit.

-Try attending more than one group before deciding what works for you.
-Show up regularly to build trust and connection.
-Respect others’ boundaries and confidentiality, and be honest without pressuring yourself to share before you’re ready.
+You can try attending more than one group before deciding what works for you.
+Showing up regularly can help you build trust and connection.
+Respect others' boundaries and confidentiality, and share when you're ready.

 Take in what's helpful, and leave behind what doesn't serve you.